makersacademy/bowling-challenge/docs/product.md

 So that the scoresheet accurately reflects the game,
 I want to see scores for my 2 throws per turn separately from the total for the turn & the running total

 As a bowler,
-So that I can seal a win at the last minute,
-I want to get a number of extra balls if I score a strike or a spare in the last frame

-As a bowler,
 So that I don't accidentally enter a wrong score